crossbrowsertesting/TestRail-Integration/README.md

 testrail_auth = TestRail('cbtQA@crossbrowsertesting.com', 'password_here', 'testcbt.testrail.io')
 ```

 To add a result to a test you will call `add_result()` and provide the two required arguments: `test_id` and `status_id`.
 All other fields are optional and are set by keywords.
-Put this snippet of code at the end of your test cycle to mark wether your CBT test has passed or failed.
+Put this snippet of code at the end of your test cycle to mark whether your CBT test has passed or failed.
 ```
 testrail_auth.add_result(test_id, status_id, comment = "Your comment here", version = "1.0.0")
 ```